Table of contents

 FAQs About HTML <code> Tag

-Q3: What’s the difference between the <code> and <pre> tags?
+Q4: What is the difference between pre and code tags?

 HTML